 Age

 Francis Rossi was born on May 29, 1949, in Forest Hill, London.
-As of March 2026, he is 76.
+As of March 2026, he is 76 years of age.

 Biography Update